Silver Spring, Maryland: Transportation

-The Purple Line light rail, under construction by the Maryland Transit Administration (MTA) is planned to service this station, connecting Silver Spring with Bethesda to the west and then running east to the University of Maryland-College Park and then southeast to the New Carrollton Metro station.
-The Purple Line is scheduled to open in 2026.
+The transit center will also be served by the Purple Line light rail.
+Under construction by the Maryland Transit Administration (MTA), the line is expected to open in late 2027, and will connect Silver Spring with Bethesda to the west, the University of Maryland, College Park to the east, and the Washington Metro's New Carrollton station to the southeast.

-In addition to the Silver Spring station, the Washington Metrorail's Forest Glen station is also located in Silver Spring and the MARC train also stops at the nearby Kensington station.
+The Washington Metro's Forest Glen station is also located in Silver Spring.
+MARC Train stops at nearby Kensington station.

 Education

 Montgomery County Public Schools

-Silver Spring is served by a county-wide public school system, Montgomery County Public Schools.
+Silver Spring is served by Montgomery County Public Schools, a county-wide public school district.